Availability Bias

 Them: "Well, what about the great white shark that beached itself in Newquay in the 1960s?"

-You: "That's Availability Bias.
+You: "That's availability bias.
 You can't put too much weight on one well-known story."

-Availability Bias is closely related to Attentional Bias.
+Availability bias is closely related to Attentional Bias.
 This means you can usually throw Attentional Bias at them too by telling them they're not considering all the times when the event they've highlighted didn't happen (e.g., when smokers didn't live to be 100, when great white sharks were not seen).
 Just by being aware of these two biases, you can accuse them of two biases using their evidence (and all this without expending too many calories on thinking).
 Even better, your statistics-flavored "attack" will be difficult for your opponent to counter.

 Summary of Availability Bias